Fourth out: An appeal force out

 All three runners cross home plate safely, but the runner who was at first misses second base while rounding the bases.
-After the runner from first has come around to score, the batter is then thrown out trying to stretch a bases-clearing double into a triple.
+After the runner from first has come around to score, the batter is thrown out trying to stretch a bases-clearing double into a triple.
 The apparent play is that three runners have scored on an apparent double, with the batter out advancing.

 RULING: The fielders have a viable appeal play at second base.
-If the defensive team is alert enough and understand the rules regarding fourth outs, the defensive team may make a live ball appeal that the runner who was initially at first base missed second base.
+If the defensive team is alert enough and understands the rules regarding fourth outs, the defensive team may make a live ball appeal that the runner who was initially at first base missed second base.
 If such an appeal is made, the runner from first base is out on a force out, because he failed to touch his force base (second base).
 As a result: